mrconter1/The-Long-Multiplication-Benchmark/AnswersGeneration/README.md

 # Multiplication Steps Generator

-This Python script generates a detailed step-by-step breakdown of the multiplication process for two given integers.
-It illustrates each step of the traditional long multiplication algorithm, including intermediate results, column-by-column additions, and the final result.
+This Python script generates a detailed step-by-step breakdown of the multiplication process for two given integers, mimicking the traditional long multiplication method taught in schools.
+It illustrates each step of the schoolbook long multiplication algorithm, including intermediate results, column-by-column additions, and the final result.
 This can be particularly useful for educational purposes or for debugging arithmetic operations.

 ## Functions

 ### `generate_multiplication_steps(a, b)`
-Generates a detailed breakdown of the multiplication process for two integers `a` and `b`.
+Creates a detailed breakdown of the multiplication process for two integers `a` and `b`, similar to what a person would write out using the schoolbook long multiplication method.

 **Parameters:**
 - `a` (int): The first integer.